Pramoda-S-R/Nanogram-Next/README.md

 - Auth is ready but /callback needs attention & overall UI needs improvement. next hook up DB to auth
 - Connected MongoDB to app and checked with schema creation
 - Working towards adding a api route to generate open-graph images
+- Added api routes to fetch from nanogram collection
+- Added the hero section

 ## Challenges